-Since our inception through March 31, 2024, our operations have been financed by net proceeds of \$543.9 million from the sale of convertible notes payable and our convertible preferred stock, our initial public offering, follow-on offering, proceeds from the Sales Agreement and the upfront payment from Acadia.
-As of March 31, 2024, we had \$178.6 million in cash and cash equivalents.
+Since our inception through June 30, 2024, our operations have been financed by net proceeds of \$663.7 million from the sale of convertible notes payable and our convertible preferred stock, our initial public offering ("IPO"), public offerings of common stock and pre-funded warrants, proceeds from the Sales Agreement and the upfront payment from Acadia.
+As of June 30, 2024, we had \$282.0 million in cash, cash equivalents and marketable securities.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
 On April 2, 2024, we completed an underwritten public offering of our common stock and issued and sold 5,555,557 shares of common stock at a public offering price of \$13.50 per share and issued pre-funded warrants to purchase 3,703,730 shares of common stock at a public offering price of \$13.499 per share subject to an exercise price equal to \$0.0001.
-The common stock and warrants sold resulted in net proceeds of \$120.3 million after deducting underwriting discounts and commissions.
+The common stock and warrants sold resulted in net proceeds of \$119.9 million after deducting underwriting discounts, commissions and offering costs.
+No pre-funded warrants have been exercised.

-We have incurred losses since our inception in June 2014 and, as of March 31, 2024, we had an accumulated deficit of \$428.2 million.
+We have incurred losses since our inception in June 2014 and, as of June 30, 2024, we had an accumulated deficit of \$453.9 million.
 Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures, and to a lesser extent, general and administrative expenditures.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.

-Based upon our current operating plan, we believe that our existing cash and cash equivalents as of March 31, 2024 together with the \$120.3 million of net proceeds from our April 2024 public offering will enable us to fund our operating expenses and capital expenditure requirements at least to the end of 2025.
+Based upon our current operating plan, we believe that our existing cash, cash equivalents and marketable securities as of June 30, 2024 will enable us to fund our operating expenses and capital expenditure requirements at least to the end of 2025.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
-We will continue to require additional financing to advance our current product candidates through clinical development, to develop, acquire or inlicense other potential product candidates and to fund operations for the foreseeable future.
+We will continue to require additional financing to advance our current product candidates through clinical development, to develop, acquire or in-license other potential product candidates and to fund operations for the foreseeable future.
 We will continue to seek funds through equity offerings, debt financings or other capital sources, including potentially collaborations, licenses and other similar arrangements.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 Our ability to raise additional funds may be adversely impacted by potential worsening global macroeconomic conditions, including inflation, changing interest rates and instability in the global banking system, and disruptions to and volatility in the credit and financial markets in the United States and worldwide.
 If we do raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
 If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 Any failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies.
-If we are unable to raise capital
+If we are unable to raise capital, we will need to delay, reduce or terminate planned activitie